Volumes spurt at Indus Towers Ltd counter

-Indus Towers Ltd notched up volume of 21.23 lakh shares by 10:51 IST on BSE, a 16.9 fold spurt over two-week average daily volume of 1.26 lakh shares
+Indus Towers Ltd registered volume of 999.6 lakh shares by 14:19 IST on NSE, a 33.29 fold spurt over two-week average daily volume of 30.03 lakh shares

-Lakshmi Machine Works Ltd, Prism Johnson Ltd, General Insurance Corporation of India, Caplin Point Laboratories Ltd are among the other stocks to see a surge in volumes on BSE today, 24 February 2022.
+Indigo Paints Ltd, Shriram City Union Finance Ltd, Sanofi India Ltd, Ujjivan Small Finance Bank Ltd are among the other stocks to see a surge in volumes on NSE today, 24 February 2022.

 Powered by Capital Market - Live News